benamira/ClearLogo-Updater/README.md

         ```
     * Or, download the `clearlogo.py` and/or `local-clearlogo.py` files directly.

-2.  **Install/Upgrade `plexapi`:**
+2.  **Install/Upgrade dependencies:**
     * Open your terminal or command prompt in the script's directory.
-    * Run the following command to ensure you have a recent version:
+    * Run the following command to install or update every required package:
         ```bash
-        pip install --upgrade plexapi
+        pip install -r requirements.txt
         ```
-    * Or, run `pip install -r requirements.txt`
+    * If you prefer to manage packages manually, ensure `plexapi` is at least version 4.17.0, and install `requests` plus `Pillow` for the GUI.

 3.  **Create Configuration File:**
     * In the same directory as the scripts, create a file named `config.json`: